 The 6th Energy Research Programme will be continually developed in the “Coordination Platform for Energy Research Policy” under the leadership of the Federal Ministry for Economic Affairs and Energy.
 This on-going development is taking place on the basis of the following four strategy lines:

-- More thematically interlinked and system-oriented research in areas of particular relevance to the energy transition (interministerial and overarching research initiatives for “energy storage”, “power grids for the future”, and ),
+- More thematically interlinked and system-oriented research in areas of particular relevance to the energy transition (interministerial and overarching research initiatives for “energy storage”, “power grids for the future”, “solar building / energy efficient city” and ),

 - Greater networking between research institutes in order to put research results into practice more quickly and greater European networking on issues with a clear European dimension through research cooperation,